devAlphaSystem/Alpha-System-Skopos/docs/sdk_documentation.md

 ## SDK Version Tracking

-Starting with version 0.28.0, the dashboard displays which SDK version is connected to each website:
+The dashboard displays which SDK version is connected to each website.

 **Automatic Detection:**
 - The SDK reports its version number during initialization